Creamy, cheesy and oh-so-delicious, this homemade soup is a personal favourite. It's easy to make and is satisfying enough to make a meal out of it!

 2. Whisk in all-purpose flour and whisk steadily for 3-4 minutes.

-3. Gradually add in milk, whisking constantly.
+3. Slowly, pour in the chicken stock, then gradually add in milk, whisking constantly.

 4. Add in cream and continue to whisk and cook for four minutes.
 Mixture will begin to thicken.